DavidWWest/Grey-Side/README.md

 * The system is auction based.
 The top 3 highest paying bidders will have the ad space for the week.
 When the bidding session ends, the 3 bidding amounts will be added together and then paid out to the ad hoster

 ## [Subscriptions](https://github.com/s24569/Subscriptions)
+* Users will be able to subscribe to their favorite developers for notifications and access to content as soon as it's made public
+* Users can also have the option to donate money to their favorite developers

 ## [Game Space](https://github.com/s24569/The-Game-Space):
 * Gives users the ability to build, market, and make money off of games